-- Inform the patient that his or her medical history, diagnosis and care preferences will be discussed with other care providers; - Provide an opportunity for the patient to specify what medical and personal information he or she wants to be conveyed to or withheld from the other case conference team members; and - Inform the patient that he or she will incur a charge for the service provided by the practitioner for which a Medicare rebate will be payable. - Inform the patient of any additional costs he or she will incur.
+- Inform the patient that their medical history, diagnosis and care preferences will be discussed with other care providers; - Provide an opportunity for the patient to specify what medical and personal information they want to be conveyed to or withheld from the other case conference team members; and

+- Inform the patient that they will incur a charge for the service provided by the practitioner for which a Medicare rebate will be payable. - Inform the patient of any additional costs they will incur.
 The benefit is not claimable (and an account should not be rendered) until all components of these items have been provided.
 (See General Notes 7.6)